ronaldstoner/ron/_posts/2022-12-29-nostr_Security_and_Privacy.md

 EXIF data can potentially compromise a user's privacy in a number of ways.
 For example, if a user shares a photo on a nostr platform that includes their location data in the EXIF data, it may be possible for someone to determine the exact location where the photo was taken.
 EXIF data can also include personal information, such as the owner of the camera or the software used to edit the photo.

 # Defenses

+## <i class="fa fa-check-circle fa-lg"> Private Key Management
+Extensions such as nos2x and Alby can help users to manage and store their private key material.
+This is currently the best solution while hardware wallet and signing device manufacturers incorporate further private key security, such as master keys, multi-signature schemas, and other key enhancements.

 ## <i class="fa fa-check-circle fa-lg"> Use Tested Clients and Front Ends
 To protect against XSS attacks, it is important for website and web application developers to implement proper input validation and sanitization, and for users to be cautious when clicking on links or interacting with unfamiliar content on nostr.